Holiday Plants: Which Are Toxic and Which Are Safe

 The Jerusalem Cherry plant, or Winter Cherry, Solanum pseudocapsicum, is highly toxic.

-Ingesting this dangerous plant can result in hallucinations, vomiting, drowsiness, and restlessness.
-It can also cause skin irritation in some.
-This plant is sometimes called ornamental pepper so be sure you’re not confusing it with the plant below.
+This is the one to take most seriously.
+Eating this dangerous plant can result in hallucinations, vomiting, drowsiness, and restlessness.
+It can also cause skin irritation in some people.
+The plant is sometimes called ornamental pepper, so be sure you are not confusing it with the plant below.
+The bright, round, cherry-sized fruits look tempting to a child, which is exactly why the Jerusalem Cherry, Solanum pseudocapsicum, has no place in a home with little ones or pets.

 Christmas Pepper Plant -Important!